posva/unplugin-vue-router/docs/introduction.md

 Check the [file-based routing](/guide/file-based-routing) guide for more information about the naming conventions.

-### Passing the routes manually
+### Manipulating the routes

-Alternatively, **you can also import the `routes` array** and create the router manually or pass it to some plugin.
+You can pass the `routes` to any plugin that needs to add changes to them but note that **these changes will not be reflected in types**.
+Use [build-time routes instead](./guide//extending-routes.md) if you want to have types support.
 Here is an example with [Vitesse starter](https://github.com/antfu/vitesse/blob/main/src/main.ts):

 ```ts
 import { ViteSSG } from 'vite-ssg'